kdevila/projectTwo/README.md

 ###### animation types: ######
 For animations, I chose to do glow effects on certain words and also appearing-- "breathing" letters.
+Other animations presented use elements of SVG code, animation speed elements, and more.
+All acknowledgements listed below.

 ##### code editor used: https://code.visualstudio.com/ #####